wp-plugins/simple-subscribe/readme.txt

 === Simple Subscribe ===
-Contributors: Dabelon, wenzhixue
+Contributors: Dabelon, wenzhixue, tanaylakhani
 Donate link: http://donate.latorante.name/
 Tags: subscription, subscribe, e-mail subscript ion, email subscription, simple subscription, digest, post news, post e-mails, e-mail newsletter, newsletter
 Requires at least: 3.3
 Tested up to: 3.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 1.3
+Stable tag: 1.4

 Simple Subscribe is the subscribe plugin you have been waiting for.
 It's simple to use, yet powerful, bulletproof and developers friendly.
+Automate user growth through ReadyGraph integration.

 == Description ==

 Simple Subscribe is the only bulletproof secure plugin, that is easy to use and developers friendly as well.
 It gives you the power to simply add subscription form to your Wordpress website, as a **widget**, **shortcode** or using php in your template codes.

+This plugin has integrated [ReadyGraph](http://readygraph.com/), an optional set of features to automate the growth of your userbase.
+It helps you achieve the three goals of any web marketer: maximize conversion of site visitors to register for your email list, maximize viral referrals for your site, and maximize return visits to your site.
+To accomplish this, we have integrated a key set of growth features with this plugin:
+	- Intelligent signup popup with email or one-click Facebook login
+	- Full viral referral flow
+	- Automated end user re-engagement emails including welcome emails, weekly digest, friend joined alert and more (all email campaigns are optional and configurable)
+	- Enhanced email deliverabilty
+	- Cloud-based analytics and data storage
+	- Settings that allow you to turn on and off all ReadyGraph features.

 Subscription form can gather more than just e-mail address, you can select additional fields like name, location, age and interests.
 All the subscribers can be exported into **.csv**, **.xls**, **.tsv** or **.xml** format and used anywhere else, in fact, you can even select to export by criteria **active**, or **inactive** or simply **all**.